-- (friction material):

-Under normal use,

-the friction material

-in the slipper clutch

-should wear very slowly.

-If the thickness of any one of

-the slipper clutch pads is 1.8mm or

-less, the friction disc should be replaced.

-Measure the pad thickness using calipers or

-measuring against the diameter of the 1.5 and 2.0mm hex

-wrenches provided with the model.

-- Chassis: Keep the chassis clean of accumulated dirt and grime.

-Periodically inspect the chassis for damage.

-- Steering: Over time, you may notice increased looseness in the steering system.
-There are several components that will wear out from use: the servo saver, the tie rod ends, and the bellcrank
+- Slipper clutch pads (friction material): Under normal use, the friction material in the slipper clutch should wear very slowly.
+If the thickness of any one of the slipper clutch pads is 1.8mm or less, the friction disc should be replaced.
+Measure the pad thickness using calipers or measuring against the diameter of the 1.5 and 2.0mm hex wrenches provided with the model. - Chassis: Keep the chassis clean of accumulated dirt and grime.
+Periodically inspect the chassis for damage. - Steering: Over time, you may notice increased looseness in the steering system.
+There are several components that will wear out from use: the servo saver (Traxxas part #3744), the bellcrank bushings (Traxxas part #2545), and the tie rod ends (Traxxas part #2742).
+Replace these components as needed to restore factory tolerances.